The Multiplication Formulas of Weighted Quantum Cluster Functions: Special version in hereditary case

-\end{corollary}
+\end{Corollary}

-\begin{remark} When this work is closed to finish, we know there is a similar result given by Chen, Ding and Zhang \cite{CDZ} in hereditary category, exact relation between these two results will be discoverd in near future. \end{remark}
+\begin{Remark} As this work was being completed, we became aware of a similar result by Chen, Ding and Zhang \cite{CDZ} for hereditary categories.
+The exact relationship between these two results will be investigated in the near future. \end{Remark}